 Use the following commands at any time during the game: Only the player typing the command sees the results.

 Don't swear, harass other players, or be rude.
 This goes for the host, who is human.
 Penalties involve bans and kicks.
-Bans prevent a player from talking in the channel and prevents a player from returning to the channel if kicked or left the channel.
+Bans prevent a player from talking in the channel and prevents a player from returning to the channel if the player leaves the channel either voluntarily or by kick.
 There is no kicking without a ban set and usually with a timer that does not stop ticking down when set.
 However, if the host kicks a player out of the channel without a timer, that player will lose all points earned for that game.
 Avoiding a ban causes an instant disqualification for the session, regardless of fault for the ban.

 That is the basics of the game.
 For all rules and possibly some tips and strategy, see the Full Rules page.